GoogleCloudPlatform/eventarc-samples/processing-pipelines/bigquery/bigquery-processing-pipeline-eventarc-crfa.md

 gcloud config set eventarc/location $CLUSTER_LOCATION
 ```

-### Create a GKE cluster with Cloud Run for Anthos add-on
+### Create a GKE cluster

-Create a GKE cluster with Cloud Run for Anthos add-on:
+Create a GKE cluster with Cloud Run for Anthos add-on and also Workload
+Identity (WI).
+The cluster needs to have WI enabled.
+WI is the recommended way
+to access Google Cloud services from applications running within GKE due to its
+improved security properties and manageability.
+It is needed to properly set up
+the Event Forwarder of Eventarc.
+See [Using Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_cluster) for more details.

 ```sh
 gcloud beta container clusters create $CLUSTER_NAME \